 I have been wanting to write a post about this topic, for some time now.
 I saw a fair number of these types of wounds, working in Greece, over the summer.
-My interest in these types of unique infections started in med school, treating oil rig workers from the Gulf of Mexico with some advanced infections.
+My interest in these types of unique Marine and Saltwater Infections started in med school, treating oil rig workers from the Gulf of Mexico with some advanced infections.
 I even personally experienced one recently, from a fall on some rocks, in Greece.
 Seeing VagabondingLife.com and their Travel Injury Pictorial, reminded me how common these infections can be and hard they are to treat properly.

 First, this is a very large topic to discuss and I will attempt to focus on superficial skin infections associated with marine environments, for this post.
 Basically, a cut or scrape that is exposed to salt water and then gets infected.
 Discussion of things such as contact dermatitis, marine animal envenomations and bites require another discussion.

 I think anybody who has spent anytime around salt water has gotten a scrape or cut, while in the water.
 For me, it has come from being bounced off a coral reef while surfing, slipping on rocks or having a cut from another activity and then swimming later in the trip.
 Anytime you break your skin and come into contact with marine water, you are at risk for specialised types of marine and saltwater infections, not encountered on land or fresh water.

 - Get out of the water and control bleeding, usually accomplished by direct pressure on the wound site

 - Once bleeding is controlled, being to meticulously clean the wound, through irrigation

 - Normal saline or clean tap water should be used, do not use sea water

 - Make sure you are generating enough pressure to debride the wound from any possible foreign bodies